 So, Is It Safe To Use Xanthan Gum Inside Your Latte?

-Fact is, according to American Pharmaceutical Association using 15 grams of it per day is safe.
+The fact is, according to the American Pharmaceutical Association using 15 grams of it per day is safe.

 So, yes 1 quarter teaspoon of Xanthan Gum in your Latte won’t be dangerous for your health.